 - Breathlessness that does not improve with rest or inhalers

 You can also talk to a registered nurse for free, anytime 24/7 by calling 1-800-386-9355.
-Learn more about which conditions are ‘must go’ for the ER in our emergency care infographic.
+Learn more about which conditions are ‘must go’ for the ER in Are My Symptoms an Emergency?.

 Causes of Shortness of Breath